Daval03/Daval03/README.md

 ## 🚀 About Me

-I'm a Computer Engineering student at the *Instituto Tecnológico de Costa Rica* with **5 years of experience** in diverse projects ranging from:
+I'm a Computer Engineering graduate from the *Instituto Tecnológico de Costa Rica* with **5 years of experience** in diverse projects ranging from:
 - Low-level programming (Assembly/HDL)
 - High-level programming (Python for Data Analysis & AI)
 - Full-stack development